shondsouza/Planical/Chatbot/readme.md

    The server starts at **ws://localhost:8765**

 4. **Connect a WebSocket Client**
-   - Use a WebSocket tool (e.g., Postman, a browser-based client, or a frontend app) to send messages.
+   - Use a WebSocket tool (e.g., Postman, a browser-based client, or frontend app) to send messages.

 ## **Usage**
 - Send messages containing words like **stress, anxiety, sadness** to get appropriate responses.